Glenroe: Cancellation

 In 2000, it seemed the soap was going into inevitable decline.
 If the actors who played the main characters and whose appearance and likeness were so intrinsic to the beginnings and the storyline of the soap were leaving, it would cease to be Glenroe.

 Through a press release the public learned in May 2000 that Joe Lynch, who played Dinny, was to leave.
 Kevin O'Sullivan wrote, "RTÉ last night confirmed his departure after 20 years, taking into account Glenroe from its beginning and its precursor Bracken.
 'No reason was given.'
 A statement said the 75-year-old actor had made the decision."

 On 19 January 2001, despite claims four years previously that it could run for another ten years, RTÉ announced that Glenroe was to end after eighteen series.
 The final episode of the soap was to be broadcast the following May.
 The RTÉ Director of Television, Cathal Goan, said it had been clear for some time that Glenroe was "coming to the end of its natural life".
-In 1 August of that year, Joe Lynch, who played Dinny, died at the age of 76.
+On 1 August of that year, Joe Lynch, who played Dinny, died at the age of 76.

 The character of Biddy had been killed off in a car accident, and the actor Joe Lynch had died.
 The Irish Times published irreverent, tongue-in cheek-headlines about the ending of a soap and characters who were fair game for mockery and satire.

 John Boland, in the Irish Independent in 2001, criticised the RTÉ Guides coverage and lack of critique or analysis about the end of Glenroe: "a supposedly loved friend was expiring after 18 years and you're supposed to feel something about that, aren't you?
 Then you realised that the programme had been expiring for years and years, and that this final death throe was merely embarrassing in its lateness."